yamin-shihab/dotfiles/README.md

-# config-files
+# dotfiles

 ![Screenshot of some of it](screenshot.png)

-A bunch of config for some Linux progams I use.
+A bunch of configs for some Linux progams I use.